ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab07.md

 * Call your `outputWordPointPairs()` to output to print your formatted string output to terminal.
 And then make a second call to `outputWordPointPairs()` to output to a .txt file named after the string in `myLetters`.

+## Write test code in lab07_student_tests.py
+We **strongly** recommend that you write test code using pytest for each of the above functions along with the implementation of that function.
+This is a way of demonstrating that you understand what each function is supposed to do.
+Put your test code in lab07_student_test.py and submit it along with your lab07.py

-To demonstrate what each function is supposed to do write test code for each using pytest before you start coding up the functions.
-The submit system will only give you a partial score (similar to lab exam 01.
-We will show the outcome of some of the instructor test cases but not all!)
+Note that the submit system will only give you a partial score (similar to lab exam 01).
+We will show the outcome of some of the instructor test cases but not all!

 ### What lab07.py should look like